Rum Production

 Fermentation

-The syrup is diluted with water and yeast is added.
+The molasses is diluted with water and yeast is added.
 This starts the biological process of fermentation, in which the yeast breaks down the sugar and converts it into alcohol.
-The result is an alcohol content of 5-6%.
+This results in an alcohol content of 5-6%.
+The sugar cane juice is fermented either undiluted or diluted.
+As a general rule, the higher the sugar content, the higher the alcohol content.

 The fermentation time varies greatly between hours and weeks.
 A very long duration of the process promotes the formation of many esters, which give the rum a unique flavour.
-These are known as high ester rums.
+This is known as high ester rum.
+This type of rum is mainly found in Jamaica.
+Otherwise, the fermentation period is rather short.

 The fermentation process takes place in huge barrels made of concrete, steel or wood.